hellotdpaas/aws-saa-c03/readme.md

   - C. SSE-C
   - D. Client-side encryption

-  D - option A use AWS-256 with AWS owning the entire chain of trust (root CA, master key, data key). option B, AWS only own Root CA, the rest is owned by customer. option C means customer own the whole chain of trust. option A, B and C means AWS perfoms encryption in S3.
+  D - option A use AWS-256 with AWS owning the entire chain of trust (root CA, master key, data key). option B, AWS only own Root CA, the rest is owned by customer. option C means customer own the whole chain of trust. option A, B and C means AWS performs encryption in S3.

 - An on-premises application stores data containing PII on an EFS file system, reachable through a site-to-site VPN.
 There is a requirement for each file to have certain fields tokenized as quickly as possible to avoid the raw data being easily accessed.
 The tokenization must be completed entirely within AWS.
   Which of the following workflows would meet the requirements?